fredrkl/private-aks-demo/README.md

 Next let's see how we can turn off the public IP and use a bastion host to access the cluster.
 Following the guide at:
 <https://learn.microsoft.com/en-US/azure/aks/api-server-vnet-integration#enable-or-disable-private-cluster-mode-on-an-existing-cluster-with-api-server-vnet-integration>.

+Now after retrieving the credentials for the cluster, we can only access the cluster through the bastion host.

 ## Resources